 Threat to one's status as a member of a privileged group appears to underlie the arguments forwarded by some whites that affirmative action and similar measures designed to provide redress for past prejudicial practices are in fact reverse discrimination.
-Despite the appeal of such rhetoric, the concept of reverse discrimination is not reflective of a reality grounded in any serious, concrete loss of wealth, access to opportunity, or even social privilege for socially dominant whites.
+Despite the tenacity and emotional appeal of such rhetoric, the concept of reverse discrimination is not reflective of a reality grounded in any serious, concrete loss of wealth, access to opportunity, or even social privilege for the socially dominant whites that claim it.
 Instead,